lumen-novum/OrtusTFT/README.md

 I might return one day, though I don't know if it will be anytime soon.

-Feel free to contribute to the project if you'd like; I'll still be active on Github so I'll respond to you as quickly as I can.
+Feel free to contribute to the project if you want to; I'll still be active on Github so I'll respond to you as quickly as I can.

 ## Features
 * Home screen with temperature, time, and a preview icon of the current weather